List of L Idioms:

 - We want to leave the itinerary open for now while we think of the exact places we want to visit.

-- Do you realize you left your brother out of the invitation list for Thanksgiving dinner?
+- Do you realize you left your brother out of the rehearsal dinner before the wedding?

 - I was left out the committee again this year even though I said I wanted to volunteer.